Stocks solidly higher as investors turn to company earnings

-Stocks were solidly higher Friday, but the market is on track to end this holiday-shortened week mostly unchanged as investors remain in a holding pattern.
+Stocks were solidly higher Friday, putting the market on track to end this holiday-shortened week with a slight gain.
 Investors will turn their attention toward company earnings, which kick off next week.

 Big companies will start reporting their quarterly earnings next week, starting with major banks like JPMorgan Chase, Citigroup, Bank of America and Wells Fargo.
 Analysts expect another strong quarter for Wall Street, due to the improving economy and fewer Americans defaulting on loans compared with earlier in the pandemic.